Hélène Desputeaux

-Early life and education

-Desputeaux was born in Quebec City, Quebec and received a Bachelor of Arts in visual arts from Laval University and a BEd from the Université du Québec à Montréal.

 Career

 Desputeaux has produced more than 100 children's books.
 In 1995, she received the Médaille Raymond-Blais for her body of work.

 Desputeaux and the publisher Éditions Chouette went to court to resolve a dispute over the ownership of the Caillou character.
 A Quebec arbitrator found that the character was jointly owned.
 This decision was reversed by the Quebec Court of Appeal, which found that the arbitrator could not rule on the question of copyright, but the appeal court's ruling was overturned by the Supreme Court of Canada.